 What books of the Bible do you cover?

 Each year we study a different portion of the New Testament.
-Last year, we went over the Gospel of Luke.
-This 2017-18 quiz year, we are studying 1st and 2nd Corinthians.
+This 2018-19 quiz year, we are studying the Gospel of John.

 How long is the quiz year?

-The quiz year starts on September 18th, 2017 and ends April 30th, 2018.
-We have Quiz Meets every month, except in December.
+The quiz year starts on September 10th, 2018 and ends April 30th, 2019.
+There are Quiz Meets every month, except in December.

 Does it cost to join the team?

 No, there is no cost to join the team.
 However, quiz meets and study materials do cost.
 The average quiz meet price is $6 per quizzer and $4 for family members.
 Students are responsible for dinner on the way to a quiz meet and on the way back.
 They can either bring food or purchase dinner at the stops we make (we usually stop at an Oasis or a Potbelly Sandwich Shop).
 Depending on the quiz meet, sometimes students are asked to contribute to gas money as well.
-The Central Wisconsin Quiz Camp Meet is $25 per person which covers the cost of the whole weekend's food, lodgings and activities.
+The Central Wisconsin Quiz Camp Meet is $30 per person which covers the cost of the whole weekend's food, lodgings and activities.
 Quiz Bibles will be $5-10 and Quiz t-shirts are $16.
 There are also optional Quiz sweatshirts, which are $25.
-To purchase your t-shirts and sweatshirts, clink the links at the top of the page.
+To purchase your t-shirts and sweatshirts, click the link at the top of the page.

 When are practices?

-Beginning September 18th, 2017, practices are every Monday night from 6:30-8:30 in the 1st-5th classroom of Three Rivers Church, and Sunday mornings, during the 9:15 service, in the youth room.
+Beginning September 10th, 2018, practices are every Monday night from 6:30-8:30 in the 1st-5th classroom of Three Rivers Church, and Sunday mornings, during the 9:30service, in the youth room.